Don't miss this free $200 USD credit (Valid for 60 days) on DO, launch your idea now

 Eduardo Zepeda

-Web developer and GNU/Linux enthusiast always learning something new.
+Web developer and GNU/Linux enthusiast.
 I believe in choosing the right tool for the job and that simplicity is the ultimate sophistication.
-I'm under the impression that being perfect is the enemy of getting things done.
-I also believe in the goodnesses of cryptocurrencies outside of monetary speculation.
+Better done than perfect.
+I also believe in the goodness of cryptocurrencies outside of monetary speculation.

 Read more